Forehead Contouring / Brow Bossing Contouring/ Brow Reduction

 - Keep the head elevated for 1-2 weeks after surgery to reduce post-op swelling

-Like any major surgery, there may still be a risk of bleeding, infection, damage to the forehead bone structures, facial asymmetry, and adverse reaction to anesthesia.
+Complications are very rare but like any major surgery there may still be a risk of bleeding, infection and adverse reaction to anesthesia.
 Other complications may include:

 - Suture rupture along an incision line